ForzaMark/freiheit-diy/README.md

   - If you want to test the application with a connected VR Headset use "Local Development with VR Headset"
   - If you want to test a production build of the application on a connected VR Headset use "Production"
     - The application usually targets the Quest 2.
 For other VR Headsets you probably need to tweak the Project and Build Settings

+## :speaker: Sounds
+- You can find a transcription of all sounds under https://github.com/ForzaMark/freiheit-diy/tree/main/Assets/Sounds
+- The order in which the sounds are played in the game is:
+  - IntroductionStory
+  - MoveAndTargetTestObject
+  - GrabAndMoveTestObject
+  - FinishGameControlExplanation
+  - PlayerArrivedAtTable
+  - PlayerPlacedTransistorCorrectly